spcrux/O365AdminScripts/README.md

 # O365 Admin Scripts
 PowerShell scripts for Office 365 administration.
-This is a collection of scripts we share as part of Office 365 Security Optimization Assessment, a Microsoft Premier Support engagement.

-Check the documentation for more information about each script.

 These scripts are provided for reference and example purposes only.
 Please ensure that you thoroughly review each script before executing it within your environment.
+Check the documentation for more information about each script.

 # Disclaimer